-- 3. Discussing the specific content of the examination with one or more persons, including fellow candidates or diplomates, residency faculty, friends, spouses, and Board preparation course faculty before, during, or after the administration of an examination. - 4.
-Unauthorized possession, reproduction, recording, transmission or disclosure of materials or other information regarding the content of an examination by candidates or others before, during, or after the administration of an examination. - 5.
-Assisting a candidate to cheat on an examination in any manner. - 6.
-Participation in activities claiming to provide actual ABEM examination questions or oral cases. - 7.
+- 1. Copying answers from another candidate, permitting one's answers to be copied, or in any way collaborating with another individual while taking the examination. - 2.
+Unauthorized possession, reproduction, recording, transmission, or disclosure of examination materials by candidates or others, including examination questions or answers, before, during, or after the administration of an examination. - 3.
+Assisting a candidate to cheat on an examination in any manner. - 4.
+Participation in activities claiming to provide actual ABEM examination questions or oral cases. - 5.
 Other evidence indicating that the security of an examination had been compromised.

-Upon analysis of all available information in such circumstances, ABEM will determine the validity of the examination scores in question and will notify candidates.
+Upon analysis of all available information, ABEM will determine the validity of the examination scores in question and will notify candidates.
 If it is determined that the scores in question are invalid, they will not be released, and notification of that determination may be made to legitimately interested third parties.
 If it is determined that an ABEM copyright has been violated, recovery of damages may be sought.

-Although in such circumstances ABEM will make every effort to withhold the scores of only those candidates directly implicated in the irregularity, in some instances the evidence of cheating, though sufficiently strong to cause doubt on the validity of scores, may not enable ABEM to identify the particular candidates who are involved.
-In such circumstances, ABEM reserves the right to withhold the scores of candidates not directly implicated in the irregularity and, if necessary, to require such candidates to take an additional examination at a later date under conditions which will ensure the validity of all scores.
+Although in such circumstances ABEM will make every effort to withhold the scores of only those candidates directly implicated in the irregularity, in some instances the evidence of cheating, though sufficiently strong to cause doubt on the validity of scores, may not enable ABEM to identify the particular candidates involved.
+In such circumstances, ABEM reserves the right to withhold the scores of candidates not directly implicated in the irregularity and, if necessary, require such candidates to take an additional examination at a later date under conditions which will ensure the validity of all scores.

-Candidates or other persons who are directly implicated in any cheating incident are subject to additional sanctions, including, but not limited to barring the person(s) permanently from all future examinations, terminating a candidate's participation in an ongoing examination, invalidating the results of the candidate's examination, withholding or revoking a certificate, terminating any existing relationship with ABEM, suit for recovery of damages, or other appropriate action.
+Candidates or other persons who are directly implicated in any cheating incident are subject to additional sanctions, including barring the person(s) permanently from all future examinations, terminating a candidate's participation in an ongoing examination, invalidating the results of the candidate's examination, withholding or revoking a certificate, terminating any existing relationship with ABEM, suit for recovery of damages, or other appropriate action.
 ABEM candidates or other persons subject to additional sanctions will be provided with a written notice of the charges and an opportunity to respond to such charges in accordance with the appeal procedures established by ABEM.
 Physicians certified by other sponsor boards who are implicated in an irregularity will be reported to their sponsor board for additional sanctions.